-- Contact info
+- Contact Info

-- Family relationships
+- Family Relationships

 - Their Followers

 - Music & Movies & Books – are they consistent with kind of person?

 Finally, always do a name search to see if there are more profiles with the same name using the same face.

 A real person will not immediately give you access to their world, but when you get in expect it to be well populated.
-A new profile is something to hide, even a real person may have something to hide, either way it is a major RED FLAG.
+A new profile is something to hide, even a real person may have something to hide, either way, it is a major RED FLAG.

 A word about wing-men or women

 Always have a friend check out a new contact for you as well.
-Different people see different things, and can be more skeptical about strangers.
+Different people see different things and can be more skeptical about strangers.
 If you don’t have someone check them out, what are YOU trying to hide?